We hope your pet never needs insurance.

 It’s great advice.
 There’s no such thing as a pre-existing condition if you insure your pup or kitten before they’ve ever been sick.

 How Do Insurance Policies and Wellness Plans Differ?

 As you may have noticed, we’ve used the words “accident” and “illness” throughout this article.
 That’s what our policy coverage includes, after all.
 But that does leave out preventive and routine care.

 And preventive care is essential for all pets at any age.
 For puppies and kittens, establishing a vet visit schedule ensures that they receive all critical vaccines and boosters they need.
 Young adult pets need regular veterinary care to protect against parasites, infections, and diseases.
 And many pets intentionally hide problems or pain, so ongoing preventive care might help you diagnose problems you’d never have picked up on otherwise.

-Fortunately, you can add on the ManyPets Wellness plan, which will reimburse you for:
+Fortunately, you can also purchase the ManyPets Wellness plan, which will reimburse you for:

-So What Are Some Things That Pet Health Insurance Won’t Cover?
+So What Are Some Things That Pet Insurance Won’t Cover?

 It’s an important question, and we want to make sure that you’re fully informed.
 In fact, we’ve got an entire article answering this very question, which you can check out here.
 But for now, we’ll just mention some of the most common exclusions we’re asked about.
 We won’t reimburse you for grooming or elective procedures like cosmetic surgery (although we definitely hope you can keep your pet clean and beautiful).
-As for dental coverage, we do cover procedures that are needed after an accident.
+As for dental coverage, we do cover procedures that are needed after an accident, or for an unforeseen illness like periodontal disease.
 And while our insurance policy doesn’t cover routine dental cleanings, our wellness plan does.

 If you’re serious about keeping your four-legged friend safe, or even if you just want peace of mind, you should absolutely look into getting your pet covered.